Nanofus/novel.js/DOCUMENTATION.md

 - `playSound` - Play a sound with the chosen name upon selecting the choice.
 Overrides the default click sound.
 You can select randomly between multiple options by using the [format for probabilities](#format-for-probabilities).
 - `startMusic` - Start a music loop with the chosen name.
 You can select randomly between multiple options by using the [format for probabilities](#format-for-probabilities).
 - `endMusic` - End a music loop with the chosen name.
 - `executeJs` - JavaScript to be executed when the choice is selected.
-You can access the application data through the `data.novel` object.
+You can access the application data through the `novelData.novel` object.
 - `save` - Saves the application state in the way defined in `settings.saveMode` upon selecting the choice.
 Value can be anything, works as long as it is defined.
 - `load` - Loads the application state in the way defined in `settings.saveMode` upon selecting the choice.
 Value can be anything, works as long as it is defined.
 - `saveCheckpoint` - Save this scene as a checkpoint with the chosen name.
 See [Checkpoints](#checkpoints).